- 1 EXPLOSIVES RULES

 - Any other test required by CCE.

-- Delivery and Dispatch under licence and not exceeding the quantity (R. 7).
+- Delivery and Dispatch under license and not exceeding the quantity (R. 7).

 - Packing as consistent with Schedule II and after approval of the pattern (R. 8).

 - Marking of packages should mention the world “EXPLOSIVES’’ (not required for fireworks and safety fuse), name of the authorized explosive, class number and division, safety distance category, name of manufacture, consignor and consignee, net weight and letter ‘P’ for permitted explosive (R. 9).